Jihad over Centuries: Persistence of Jihadist Ideology as a Colonial Legacy

-In order to study the link between locations of contemporary jihad (2010-2019), historical jihad and core cities, we estimate the IV regression with the same specification as the main empirical analysis except for the dependent variable.
-Since neither historical nor contemporary conflict occurred in approximately 85\% of the grid cells spanning in West Africa, in order to capture the meaningful variations, we use the relative locations of contemporary jihad to the historical jihad as the dependent variable.
-Specifically, we calculate the (logarithm of one plus) distance to the nearest contemporary jihad divided by the (logarithm of one plus) distance to the nearest historical jihad.
-Table \ref{tab_cycles_iv_ratio_conflcit_trade} reports the results of the IV estimates for the effects of proximity to the core cities.
+\if0 To study the link between locations of contemporary jihad (2010-2019), historical jihad and core cities, we estimate the IV regression with the same specification as the main empirical analysis except for the dependent variable.
+Since neither historical nor contemporary conflict occurred in approximately 85\% of the grid cells spanning in West Africa, to capture the meaningful variations, we use the relative locations of contemporary jihad to the historical jihad as the dependent variable.
+Specifically, we calculate the logarithm of the distance to the nearest contemporary jihad divided by the distance to the nearest historical jihad.
+Columns (1) and (2) in Table \ref{tab_cycle_jihad_pop} report the OLS and IV estimates of the effects of ancient water access and proximity to core cities, respectively.
 The results show that contemporary jihad occurred closer to a grid cell with more proximity to the core cities relative to locations of historical jihad.

-Finally, in order to examine the link between locations of historical and contemporary jihad, we use the distance to the nearest contemporary jihad divided by the distance to the nearest historical jihad as in the above.
-Table \ref{tab_cycles_ols_ratio_jihad_history_today_pop} and Figure \ref{map_cycles_jihad} report the correlations between historical and contemporary jihads.
-According to column (4) through (6), contemporary jihad occurred in further away from a grid cell with more prevalence of historical jihad in terms of onset, intensity and duration respectively.
-Since the results in column (1) through (3) indicate that the relative locations of contemporary jihad to historical jihad are significantly correlated with historical conflict including non-jihadistic events, the correlations between contemporary jihad and historical jihad can be simply driven by the common factors with historical conflict.
-To alleviate this concern, column (7) through (9) report the results of horse race regressions.
-In these columns, the significance of the estimated coefficients of historical conflicts disappears and the size of the estimated coefficients shrinks towards zero, confirming our arguments about the significantly negative correlations between contemporary jihad and historical jihad.
+Finally, to examine the link between locations of historical and contemporary jihad, we use the logarithm of the distance to the nearest contemporary jihad divided by the distance to the nearest historical jihad as in the above.
+Table \ref{tab_cycle_jihad_pop} and Figure \ref{map_cycles_jihad} report the correlations between historical and contemporary jihads.
+To address the concern that the relationship may simply reflect broader patterns of historical conflict, columns (3) and (4) present horse-race regressions that additionally control for overall conflicts between African entities and European forces, measured by intensity and duration, respectively.
+The results show that contemporary jihad occurred in further away from a grid cell with more prevalence of historical jihad in terms of intensity and duration respectively. \fi